DigitalGeographyLab/tweetsearcher/README.md

 If you use this script in your research or project, please refer back to us using this:

+Väisänen, T., S. Sirkiä (2021) tweetsearcher: A python tool for downloading Tweets with Academic Access credentials.
+DOI: nothing/yet/here

+Also in BibTeX:
 ```
 Here be BibTeX and Zenodo DOI
 ```